sagarbabu-mood/user-siva/README.md

   - **Description**:

-    If the user requests a tweet of the user he is following, return the tweet, likes count, replies count and date-time
+    If the user requests tracking details with correct id and update the tracking details

   - **Response**
     ```
     {
-       "tweet": "T 3859 - do something wonderful, people may imitate it ..",
-       "likes": 3,
-       "replies": 1,
-       "dateTime": "2021-04-07 14:50:19"
+      tracking is updated successfully
     }
     ```